If you’ve never been to Blackwater Falls State Park – you should. Excuse my sassiness, but seriously, you need to plan a trip! π

 Tucked away in the Allegheny Mountains of Tucker County, West Virginia, Blackwater Falls State Park is a true hidden gem.

-My husband and I visited this state park for the first time in March 2024, and it was lovely.
+My husband and I visited this state park for the first time in March 2024, and it was really nice!

 Unfortunately, the weather was not too ideal, especially in the morning when we attempted to watch sunrise at Lindy Point and the views were obstructed beyond repair.